Cuts and grazes are a common type of injury and in most cases do not pose a threat to health.

 - the wound is longer than 5cm (1.9 inches)

-You should also contact your GP if your skin has been bitten (either by an animal or a person), as bites are prone to infection.
+You should also contact your GP if your skin was bitten (either by an animal or a person) as bites are prone to infection.

 Signs that a wound has become infected include: